Scope

 - Radon (See the EPA’s guide Building Radon Out: A Step-by-Step Guide on How to Build Radon-Resistant Homes, Also see Building Science Corporation’s information sheet on Soil Gas Control.

-- Insect/pest concerns (See the International Code Council’s guide, Pest Prevention by Design.)
+Insect and pest concerns (See the International Code Council’s (ICC's) guide, Pest Prevention by Design).

 Where to Insulate